Model Tier Routing — Automatic Downgrade Logic

 The Linter Rule

 Model tier enforcement in code is only effective if agents cannot bypass it.
-The principal-broker codebase has a linter rule that catches direct anthropic.messages.create() calls.
+The agent-broker codebase has a linter rule that catches direct anthropic.messages.create() calls.
 Any agent code that calls the Anthropic API directly, without going through CostTracker.create(), fails the lint check.

 This is a common pattern in infrastructure engineering: pair enforcement logic with a static analysis check that prevents developers from accidentally bypassing the enforcement.
 The linter catches bypasses in code review before they reach production.